DannyDainton/All-Things-Postman/README.md

 ## Example Guides
 ### 01 `GET` /ping

-In this example we will send a request using the `/ping` route to ensure that the API is active and able to recieve requests.
+In this example we will send a request using the `/ping` route to ensure that the API is active and able to receive requests.

 - [Ping the API](https://github.com/DannyDainton/All-Things-Postman/blob/master/Examples/01_pingTheAPI.md)